Environmental impacts of plastic injection moulding

 Waste

-Plastic injection moulding generates a significant amount of plastic scrap, which can be difficult to recycle.
-This plastic debris might end up in landfills and take hundreds of years to disintegrate, releasing harmful compounds into the environment and polluting the air, water, and soil.
+Plastic injection moulding generates considerable plastic waste, which can be challenging to recycle.
+This scrap often ends up in landfills, where it can take centuries to decompose, releasing harmful compounds that contaminate the air, water, and soil.

 Micro injection moulded parts for medical uses (Photo: Micro Systems)